|Wiking Commander Felix Steiner|

 ϟϟ-Obergruppenführer und General der Waffen-SS Steiner

 Felix Steiner – not only the most important single influence behind the development of the dynamic tactical theories adopted by Waffen-SS, but one of the most innovative field commanders of World War II.
 He believed in the creation of highly mobile, well trained, elite troops, both physically and mentally, to fight within the battlegroup and emphasized teamwork rather than mindless obedience on the field of battle.
-Steiner created a capable formation from disparate elements, and he commanded the Wiking Division competently through the many battles in the east from 1941 until his promotion to command the III.
+Felix Steiner created a capable formation from disparate elements, and he commanded the Wiking Division competently through the many battles in the east from 1941 until his promotion to command the III.
 (Germanic) SS-Panzerkorps in April 1943.
-He was promoted to SS-Obergruppenführer und General der Waffen-SS on July 1 1943.
-After the surrender, Steiner was incarcerated until 1948.
-He faced charges at the Nürnberg Trials, but they were all dropped and he was released.
-Steiner dedicated the last decades of his life to writing his memoirs and several books about the World War II.
+Felix Steiner was promoted to SS-Obergruppenführer und General der Waffen-SS on July 1 1943.
+After the surrender, he was incarcerated until 1948.
+Felix Steiner faced charges at the Nürnberg Trials, but they were all dropped and he was released.
+He dedicated the last decades of his life to writing his memoirs and several books about the World War II.
 Felix Steiner died on May 12 1966.
 Award among others: Knight's Cross of the Iron Cross with Oak Leaves and Swords.
-Image: Felix Steiner, here as SS-Gruppenführer and Generalleutnant der Waffen-SS, in a formal sitting.
-Source: The Heinrich Hoffmann Photo Archive.
+Image: Commander Felix Steiner in a formal sitting, here as SS-Gruppenführer and Generalleutnant der Waffen-SS.
+Photo taken by Adolf Hitler's official photographer, the Nazi politician Heinrich Hoffmann.
+A large archive of Hoffmann's photographs was seized by the US Army during the Allied occupation of Germany.
+The Heinrich Hoffmann Photo Archive.
+Fair use.